fabric8io/fabric8/docs/mavenFabric8Json.md

 ### Combining JSON files

 The `fabric8:json` goal generates a kubernetes.json for each maven project which is enabled.
 Often maven projects are multi-module which means you'll have lots of fine grained generated `kubernetes.json` files.
 This is useful; but you often want to combine files together to make courser grained JSON files that are easier for users to consume.

-For example the fabric8 project defines a number of different [application modules](https://github.com/fabric8io/quickstarts/tree/master/app-groups) for all the various parts of fabric8.

-If you enable the `fabric8.combineDependencies` property then the `fabric8:json` goal will scan the maven dependencies for any dependency of `<classifier>kubernetes</classifier>` and `<type>json</type>` and combine them into the resulting JSON.
+Another advantage of combining the JSON files together is that the `fabric8:json` goal automatically moves `Service` objects first; so that if you have cyclical apps which depend on each other, the combined JSON will force the services to be created up front before any Pods to avoid breaking links.
+(Services must be defined first so that their environment variables become available if using those for service discovery).

 By default a `List` of items is created; unless the pom.xml defines any [OpenShift template](http://docs.openshift.org/latest/dev_guide/templates.html) parameters (see [Creating OpenShift Templates](##creating-openshift-templates) for more detail) or any of the dependent JSON files are `Template`.
 The `fabric8:json` goal automatically combines OpenShift Templates together; unifying the list of template parameters to create a single combined `Template`.

+#### Examples

+The fabric8 project defines a number of different [application modules](https://github.com/fabric8io/quickstarts/tree/master/app-groups) for all the various parts of fabric8.

+If you enable the `fabric8.combineDependencies` property then the `fabric8:json` goal will scan the maven dependencies for any dependency of `<classifier>kubernetes</classifier>` and `<type>json</type>` and combine them into the resulting JSON.

 See [this example](https://github.com/fabric8io/quickstarts/blob/master/app-groups/base/pom.xml#L35) to see how we can configure this in a pom.xml.

 ### Maven Properties